chris-cooper/doarama-blog/_posts/2014-08-01-video-photo.md

 []()One of our most common support requests is to be able to add synchronised photos and video to the 3D map visualisation provided by Doarama&trade;.
 We are excited to announce that we have just rolled out a range of changes to support this functionality via the YouTube and Instagram APIs.
+In our testing synchronised video works best in Google Chrome browser, and even surprisingly well on Nexus 5.
 Let's start with a couple of examples (click to view).
-In our testing synchronised video works best in Google Chrome browser.

 First up is Don Vella mountain biking on the Oaks Fire Trail single track in the Blue Mountains west of Sydney, Australia.

 [![Mountain Biking]({{ site.url }}/assets/2014-08-01-mtb.jpg)](http://www.doarama.com/view/8135)

-Next is Simon Wilks with a Wing Wing Z-84 Autonomous Flight in the Swiss Alps.
+Next is Simon Wilks with a Wing Wing Z-84 autonomous flight in the Swiss Alps.
 More detail on this flight can be found [here](https://www.youtube.com/watch?v=RK6j2pEe-xM)

 [![Autonomous Flight]({{ site.url }}/assets/2014-08-01-autonomous.jpg)](http://www.doarama.com/view/8138)